Story - Last flight

 Legatus shook off the weariness.
 "Yes, yes… just haven't slept in a while, and I'm barely at the safe threshold with athelas.
 There is… so much to do."

 He trailed off again, then refocused.
 "Right.
-Air Command sanctioned you for another mission that needs dealing with immediately.
+A.R.S.N.
+Command sanctioned you for another mission that needs dealing with immediately.
 I know it's the third in a row, but Katafýgio Pígasos is gone, and with it, Mnēmeíon Aspídos is facing both deep and surface assaults.
 The damned clever beasts are smart.
 I have a column retreating from Pígasos—they're the only ones in the area able to reach Aspídos and extract survivors, if there will be any.
 Now, you come into play to cover them.
 You are the only battle-ready ARC crew in the southern hemisphere.
 I know I ask much… there are swarms all over the place.
 But I am afraid none of them get home without some extra push."

 The three of them pounded their chests again, and Ecthelion spoke with firm resolve, "You can count on us."